Simplifying Deep Temporal Difference Learning: Experiments

 \subsection{Confirming Theoretical Results}

-\paragraph{DeepSea} Domains like MuJoCo where BatchNorm-based algorithm CrossQ is evaluated \citep{Bhatt24} have dense reward signal to completion and so disguise the myopic behaviour of BatchNorm our analysis uncovered in \cref{sec:myopic_batchnorm}.
-More formally, these domains have a low effective horizon \citep{Laidlaw24}.
-To confirm our analysis, we test in DeepSea, a domain where reward signal is withheld for several timesteps, meaning that a myopic agent struggles to take actions towards task completion.
-As seen in \cref{fig:theory_experiments} (b)-(d) of \cref{app:further_results}, when combined with LayerNorm, this simple method can solve deep veriants of DeepSea.
-However, even for a relatively modest batchsize of 128, when combined with BatchNorm, myopic behaviour emerges and the algorithm becomes unstable and fails to find the solution at a depth of 40. \paragraph{Baird's Counterexample} \cref{fig:theory_experiments} (a) of \cref{app:further_results} shows that together LayerNorm + $\ell_2$ can stabilise TD in Baird's counterexample \citep{Baird95}, a challenging environment that is intentionally designed to be provably divergent, even for linear function approximators.
+\cref{fig:bairds_main} shows that together LayerNorm + $\ell^2$ can stabilise TD in Baird's counterexample \citep{Baird95}, a challenging environment that is intentionally designed to be provably divergent, even for linear function approximators.
 Our results show that stabilisation is mostly attributed to the introduction of LayerNorm.
-Moreover the degree of $\ell_2$-regularisation needed is small - just enough to mitigate off-policy stability due to final layer weights according to \cref{proof:op_bound} - and it makes relatively little difference when used in isolation.
+Moreover the degree of $\ell^2$-regularisation needed is small - just enough to mitigate off-policy stability due to final layer weights according to \cref{proof:stable} - and it makes relatively little difference when used in isolation.